 Internships are one example of Niagara's commitment to active integrative learning.
-Internships are closely aligned with the curriculum and can be either paid or unpaid.
-Niagara's internship program has proven to be an effective means of exploring and evaluating career interests, as well as solid preparation for professional life.
-Students are encouraged to consider internship opportunities early in their studies, and they should meet with both their academic advisor and Career Services to maximize their opportunities for internship success.
+They are closely aligned with the curriculum and can be either paid or non-paid.
+Niagara's internship program is an effective means of exploring and evaluating career interests, and developing skills for professional life.
+Students are encouraged to consider internship opportunities and plan early with their academic advisor and Career Services to maximize their internship success.